Ordered before 4:00 PM = delivered the next business day

 Where can you find these common excipients?

-- Silicon Dioxide - An anti-caking agent found in sand and rock.
-Silicon Dioxide is also found in foods such as cheese, spices, sweeteners and salt.
+1. Silicon dioxide - An anti-caking agent derived from sand and rock.
+It's used in the manufacture of windows and mirrors.
+Silicon dioxide is also found in foods like cheese, spices, sweeteners, and salt.

-Maltodextrin - Often used as a filler, binding or preservative and has a mildly sweet taste.
-Maltodextrin is extracted from the starch of corn, rice, wheat or potato.
+4. Maltodextrin - Often used as a filler, binding agent, or preservative, it has a mildly sweet flavor.
+Maltodextrin is extracted from the starch of corn, rice, wheat, or potatoes.

-Sucralose - A sweetener created by processing sugar.
-Excessive use can cause stomach and intestinal complaints.
+5. Sucralose - A sweetener made by processing sugar.
+Excessive use can cause stomach and intestinal problems.

-Flavors - Natural flavors that give a product taste.
-This is added to increase the compliance of products, especially in products where taste plays a role such as powder products, melt tablets and chewable tablets.
+6. Flavorings - Natural flavors that add flavor to a product.
+These are added to enhance product compliance, especially in products where flavor plays a role, such as powdered products, melt-in-the-mouth tablets, and chewable tablets.

 Finally: excipients in Goldea Health supplements

-At Goldea Health we stand for the highest quality and safety of our supplements.
-That is why our products contain excipients that have been carefully selected to guarantee the effectiveness and quality of our supplements.
-Some examples of ingredients we use are:
+At Goldea Health, we guarantee the highest quality and safety of our supplements.
+That's why our products contain carefully selected excipients to ensure their effectiveness and quality.
+Some examples of the ingredients we use include:

 The use of natural excipients such as nettle leaf and olive oil ensures that our supplements are not only effective, but also safe for daily use.